CFIT-FM, Air 106.1, Airdrie

 CFIT-FM (and CFIT-1 Cochrane) rebranded from "The Range" to "Air 106.1".
 The format remained Hot Adult Contemporary.

 Ron Zuke was appointed Station Manager & General Sales Manager in September.
 He was transferred from CHOO Drumheller after launching that station in 2009

 Kevin Wallace joined Air 106 as program director.
 He had been with CJOB Winnipeg.

 In April, CFIT-FM moved to new downtown studios at Unit 30 & 40, 105 Main Street North.

 In January, Golden West’s application to switch a 100-watt Cochrane repeater of CFIT to a 4,800-watt standalone station was denied by the CRTC.
 Intervenors were concerned GWB was attempting to gain entry to the Calgary radio market.
 GWB said its intention was to provide intense, Cochrane-focused programming.

-On December 3, the CRTC approved an application by Golden West to operate an FM radio station in Cochrane, and to delete the rebroadcasting transmitter CFIT-FM-1 Cochrane from the broadcasting licence for CFIT-FM Airdrie.
+On December 3, the CRTC approved applications by Golden West Broadcasting Ltd. for a broadcasting licence to operate an English-language commercial FM radio station in Cochrane, and to delete the rebroadcasting transmitter CFIT-FM-1 Cochrane from the licence for CFIT-FM Airdrie.

 Cochrane’s CKXY-FM 91.5 signed on the air, replacing CFIT-FM-1.